Camarines Sur Polytechnic Colleges: Opening

 On May 7, 1985, the college opens its door for enrollment.
 For the first ten days, it seemed as if the target of 240 students could not be attained.
-But when enrollment closed on May 27, 1985, the target was overshot by 105 students or a total of 345 students, broken down as follows; One Year Junior Business Machine Certificate, 87; One Year Junior Electrical Certificates, 91; One Year Junior construction Technical Certificate, 80.
+But when enrollment closed on May 27, 1985, the target was overshot by 105 students or a total of 345 students, broken down as follows; One-Year Junior Business Machine Certificate, 87; One-Year Junior Electrical Certificates, 91; One-Year Junior construction Technical Certificate, 80.

-Having no building of its own to accommodate its enrollees, a small office and six classrooms in the war-damaged building of Nabua National High School were temporarily offered for use after classes, while drafting classes were held at the library.
+Having no building of its own to accommodate its enrollees, a small office and six classrooms in the war-damaged building of NNHS were temporarily offered for use after classes, while drafting classes were held at the library.

 Appointment and leadership of Dr. Corporal-Seña

 On September 25, 1986, Dr. Lylia Corporal-Seña was appointed as the first President of CSPC.
 Under her leadership, she negotiated the temporary use of the Gabaldon Building owned by the Municipal Government of Nabua to accommodate the increasing enrolments.
 Day class schedules were opened.
-In the later part of 1986, the college rented a residential house owned by the Regalado family to house congested offices at the War Damaged Building.
+In the later part of 1986, the college rented a residential house owned by the Regalado family to house congested offices at the war-damaged building.
 This was the first attempt of the college to stand on its feet.

 Inspired by the strong determination of the leadership of Dr. Seña, a three-classroom building was donated by the Engr.
 Cleto Descalso, a retired US Navy.
 This was the first building erected at the swampy 8-hectare site donated by the Provincial Government of Camarines Sur.
-In the same year, the Parents-Teachers Association initiated the construction of a four-classroom cottage made of Light Local Materials.
-In the latter part of 1987, classes housed at the War Damaged building were all transferred to the new site.
-Unfortunately, the cottage lasted only for more than a year when it was totally destroyed by Typhoon Sisang.
+In the same year, the Parents-Teachers Association initiated the construction of a four-classroom cottage made of light local materials.
+In the latter part of 1987, classes housed at the war-damaged building were all transferred to the new site.
+Unfortunately, the cottage lasted only for more than a year until it was totally destroyed by Typhoon Sisang.

 It was during the term of Dr. Seña that the ladder-type curriculum came in full swing.
 Altogether, programs on instruction, student activities, administrative concerns, and infrastructure development were given priority.

-With the end of her term, Mr. Ferdinand B. Valencia became the Officer-in-Charge from March 1, 1993, to May 15, 1997.
+With the end of her term, Mr. Ferdinand B. Valencia became the Officer-in-Charge from March 1, 1993 to May 15, 1997.